jaros1/gofreerev-fb/README.md

 Status
 ======

 Project in development mode.
-Not ready for test.
+Getting ready for betatest.
+Demo available at https://dev1.gofreerev.com/

 Resources
 =========

 I could need some help with:
-- Styling.
+- Styling and layout.
 Responsive layout implemented, but no other styling.
-- Gems.
-I have implemented "show-more-rows" ajax expanding pages.
-It should be possible to move this feature to a gem so that it can be used in other projects.